-While creating a video has become more affordable over the years, it still costs more than other content formats like blogs.
+While video creation has become more affordable over the years, it still costs more than other content formats like blogs.
 One way to go about it with a limited budget is to create more short-form videos with snackable content and a few long-form videos or vlogs that engage viewers till the end.
 The short-form videos can be incorporated into blogs and shared on social media to increase brand awareness.
-Videos drive more organic traffic to your blog as they are visually appealing and engaging.
-With the decreasing attention span of humans, it is no wonder that videos have emerged as the most popular form of social media content.

 8. Books/movies/music reviews

-You could even do the same with music—something like an album review, perhaps.
-Remember that authenticity and simplicity are the two pillars to create content that drives more traffic to your blog.
+You could even do the same with music.
+Remember that authenticity and simplicity are the two pillars of creating content that increases traffic to your website.

 9. Product/service reviews

-It’s important to understand that you will only provide any real value when you have engaged with the product or service.
-It would be easy just to go ahead and reword someone else’s review, but you’re not adding a fresh perspective this way.
-Don’t do it for the sake of driving blog traffic, but choose products and services that you genuinely feel strongly about.
+Choose products and services you genuinely feel strongly about.
 Passion and value are attractive and will help you create a stronger core audience invested in your blogging journey.
-This is important because it helps create recurring traffic rather than traffic to just a single post.
+This is important because it helps generate recurring traffic rather than traffic to just a single post.

 10. Podcast show notes

-An added advantage of posting interviews is that the interviewee will likely share it on their own blogs, social media profiles, and websites.
-This is tremendously helpful in terms of driving the growth of your traffic.
+An added advantage of posting interviews is that the interviewees will likely share them on their blogs, social media profiles, and websites.
+This is tremendously helpful in terms of driving the growth of your blog traffic.

 12. Guest posting

 Guest posts offer the same advantage of leveraging others to accelerate your growth.
-You can approach various bloggers or blogging services as a freelancer and request them to write a guest post on their websites.
+You can approach various bloggers or blogging services as freelancers and request them to write a guest post on their websites.
 Their readers will surely like to engage with a fresh voice.

-Being the interesting individual you are, at least some of them are bound to be won over.
 This is always a win.
-There is an added advantage to being a guest writer on somebody else’s website instead of taking on the role of an interviewer.
 As a writer, you can leverage your voice more effectively and be heard as an individual.
-Of course, guest writing goes both ways.
 You can also invite others to contribute to your blog.
-They’re certainly going to want to share their work, and in doing so, they’re going to be sharing your website and creating engagement.
+They’re certainly going to want to share their work, and in doing so, they will be sharing your website and creating engagement.
 It is a great way to drive more traffic to your blog.

 13. Q&A posts

-This might seem like an obvious statement, but the best way to get your audience talking is to engage with your audience!
-You could put up a social media post inviting your following to ask you questions about your work, personal life, or anything.
+This might seem obvious, but the best way to get your audience talking is to engage with your audience!
+You could post a social media post inviting your following to ask questions about your work, personal life, or anything.
 Let them know that they will be answered in your next blog post.
-You may not be too much into social media.
-Although that isn’t the best strategy for a freelancer, it could drive blog traffic to some extent.
-You could still invite questions at the end of a blog post regarding the blog’s topic or your opinions.
-This is among the best type of blog posts.

 14. Reinventing old posts

-If you are can’t keep up with the times, forget your chances of driving more traffic to your blog.
-As you grow as a blogger and writer, you’re certainly going to learn new things, have your perspectives changed, and find new aspects to your brand.
-Your audience is bound to visit and revisit your older posts and may find some things that no longer align with who you are.
-You want to ensure that your posts remain relevant and accurately reflect your values.
+If you can’t keep up with the times, forget about driving more blog traffic.
+As you grow as a blogger and writer, you want to ensure that your posts remain relevant and accurately reflect your values.
 For example, if you’re a fashion blogger, it would be off-putting for a reader to find an old post where you rave about the new Zara collection while presently condemning fast fashion.